MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdevice-sendingnow-vb.md

-﻿---
+---
-Description: 'The SendingNow property is a Boolean value that indicates whether the fax device is sending a fax at the moment the property is retrieved (the status could change immediately thereafter).' ms.assetid: '34c09328-a46d-460a-af24-7b1a3116ce5c'
+Description: The SendingNow property is a Boolean value that indicates whether the fax device is sending a fax at the moment the property is retrieved (the status could change immediately thereafter). ms.assetid: 34c09328-a46d-460a-af24-7b1a3116ce5c
-title: 'FaxDevice.SendingNow property'
+title: FaxDevice.SendingNow property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDevice.SendingNow property